dloosli/MDTesting/README.md

 3. a USB Linux configuration with a Linux VM subject, that is accessible via ssh (i.e. openssh) and runs a webserver (i.e. lighttpd) and a native subject.
 This Quickstart Guide explains how to build and run the project.

+**ATTENTION** - do not use `markdown`to convert this file into html due to problems with the presentation of the code sections.
+All tested viewer (Remarkable, ReText etc.) and Online Converter (e.g. [https://www.browserling.com/tools/markdown-to-html](https://www.browserling.com/tools/markdown-to-html)) convert this file correctly.

 &nbsp;

 ## Hardware Setup ##